campusdomar/PuMuKIT1/doc/UserGuide.md

 ![](images/image15.jpg)

-> When creating or importing a multimedia object of the series from Matterhorn, metadata will be assigned to each one of them, except for the “Description” field.
+> When creating or importing multimedia objects of the series from Matterhorn, metadata will be assigned to each one of them, except for the “Description” field.
 When importing a video from Matterhorn, the default “Description” field will be used only if the video “Description” field of Matterhorn is empty, in this case it will keep the metadata.

--   Series information: It shows the public URL that will have the series and the magic URL.
-The magic URL is an address that allows to see the page of the series when all its objects are “Hidden” (and in the “Publication” tag is selected “WebTV”).
+-   Series information: It shows the public URL that the series will have and the magic URL.
+The magic URL is an address that allows to see the page of the series when all its objects are “Hidden” (and when in the “Publication” tag “WebTV” is selected).

 ### <a name="objectm">2.2.2.
 Multimedia object metadata edition</a>

 This is a module to administrate multimedia objects of series.
-You can access through the module of the administration of series and it shows only multimedia objects of series.
+You can access through the series administration module and it shows only multimedia objects of series.
 The title of the series whose objects are administrated is on the interface header.
-In addition, there is a button which allows you to move back to the module of the administration of series.
+In addition, there is a button which allows you to move back to the series administration module.

-The administration interface of multimedia objects is very similar to the administration module of series.
+The administration interface of multimedia objects is very similar to the series administration module.
 The interface is divided into the sequential list of multimedia objects, the previewing and the administrator of the selected multimedia object.
 The order of multimedia objects inside a series is defined by the cataloguer and consequently the list is shown in that way.
-This module does not have a form to make the filtering because generally a series do not have many multimedia objects and it is not necessary.
+This module does not have a form to make the filtering because generally one series doesn't have many multimedia objects and, making it unnecessary.

 In the image you can see in more detail a row of the list of multimedia objects.
 The following items are included in that:

 ![](images/image16.jpg)

--   *Checkbox* to concurrently delete several series.
+-   *Checkbox* to simultaneously delete several series.

 -   *Indicator of the multimedia object broadcasting*.

 -   *Newness indicator*: A blue «A» indicates that the multimedia object is announced.

--   *Edition button* of the multimedia object.

--   *Delete button* of the multimedia object*.* After confirmation the elimination, a recursive elimination is performed, deleting all video files, materials and images to which the object is related.
+-   *Delete button* of the multimedia object*.* After confirming the elimination, a recursive elimination is performed, deleting all video files, materials and images to which the object is related.

--   *Button of cloning multimedia objects.* An intelligent cloning is performed and the same images and people are linked.
-Multimedia files are not copied because it makes no sense that two multimedia objects have the same videos or audios.
+-   *Edition button* of the multimedia object. .
+This includes two options: delete and clone.
+The cloning option performs an intelligent cloning, which clones all the metadata to a new object, except for the linked media (images, audio and video of the object)

 -   *Buttons to move up* the multimedia object a position or place it the first.
 It is used to modify the order of multimedia objects of series.